Anne Grunow: Career and research

 Her research has also been implemented in the Global Change Master Directory and published in Journal of Geophysical Research.

 Her work was noted by the United States Antarctic Program, which commented on the benefit of her work and the Polar Rock Repository's ability to provide samples from Antarctica to a variety of scientific sources for study.

 Grunow was also active in tectonics research of the Avalon Terrane in New England with Wellesley College mentor, Margaret Thompson.
-They have published many articles on the Boston Basin and it's evolution in the late Neoproterozoic to early Cambrian.
+They have published many articles on the Boston Basin and its evolution in the late Neoproterozoic to early Cambrian.
 She also conducted research on Neoproterozoic rocks near Corumba, Brazil and Puerto Suarez, Bolivia.
 Results from this work with colleague Loren Babcock have been published.